uabrc/Singularity-Containers/README.md

-# SIngularity Container
+# Singularity Containers

-This is a beginner tutorial on using SIngularity COntainers
+This is a beginner tutorial on using Singularity COntainers

 # Setup